cole-easton/take-home-assessment/documentation.md

   });
 }
 ```
-Without performing a datbase query each iteration, the operation is significantly faster.
+Without performing a database query each iteration, the operation is significantly faster.

 ### Ticket PERF-404: Transaction Sorting